-As we talked before, loading times can ruin user experience, and animated transitions can help solve the problem.
-With engaging animated loaders, you can create the impression that the user is saving time, catching their attention and focusing on the animation.
+As we said before, loading times can ruin the user experience, and animated transitions can help solve the problem.
+With engaging animated loaders, you can create the impression that the user is saving time, catching their attention, and focusing on the animation.

 If we entertain the user during this time, we’re actually adding speed to the interaction, making the user more patient.